-a second rectifier, wherein the first pulse is presented to the reset circuit through the second rectifier, wherein the second pulse is transferred from the primary side to the secondary side by means of a second transformer and wherein a secondary winding of the second transformer provides a signal to a third switch to cause the discharge of the capacitor of the RC combination.
+13. The reset circuit according to claim 9, further comprising a second rectifier, wherein the first pulse is presented to the reset circuit through the second rectifier.

+14. The reset circuit according to claim 9, wherein a secondary winding of the second transformer provides a signal to a third switch to cause the discharge of the capacitor of the RC combination.